code-with-ShubhamS/Shubham-s-Codeverse/README.md

-# 👨‍💻 Shubham Kumar — Developer Portfolio
+# 👨‍💻 Shubham Semwal — Developer Portfolio

 Welcome to my developer portfolio!
 I'm a passionate **Full Stack Developer** who loves turning ideas into interactive web experiences.
 This portfolio showcases my **projects**, **tools**, and a special **playground** where I experiment with modern web tech.